lachilles/thumber/README.md

 # thumber
-Specification for a simple thumbnail generation service
+An exercise in building a simple python thumbnail generation service

 ### Input video file details
   A well-formed video file in a container format that `ffmpeg` can read from AWS S3.
 You can use any input files you choose for testing.